 In terms of sustainability and environmental impact, these alternatives are better than palm oil, but they still have their own environmental challenges.
 For example, coconut oil and rapeseed oil are not linked to deforestation, but they still have negative environmental impacts, such as water usage, pesticide use, and pollution.

 How you can help stop the environmental damage of palm oil products

-If the product does not have the RSPO (Roundtable on Sustainable Palm Oil) certification on it, check the ingredients for the other names that palm oil goes by (as listed above).
+Check the ingredients to see if there are any other names for palm oil that are listed if the product does not have the RSPO (Roundtable on Sustainable Palm Oil) certification on it (as listed above).

 In conclusion, palm oil is a common ingredient in practically all products, but if it is not produced responsibly, it can be harmful to the planet.
 It’s crucial to think carefully about the items we use every day and choose those derived from bio-based alternatives or certified sustainable palm oil.